Frequently Asked Questions

 Step 2: Add DNS records

 When your domain has been setup on ISNIC’s nameservers, you can add DNS records.
-Go back to the Control Panel for your domain and click on Edit under DNS records.
+Go back to your domain list and select the domain and click on Add DNS records under DNS records.
 From there you can add new DNS records and edit existing records.

 a) Add single DNS records